-

 Inventions

-An invention and method that electrically stimulates the heart muscle.
+An invention and method that electrically stimulates the heart muscle to resuscitate an individual

 Science